Aurox (URUS) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Aurox Historical Price

-According to the latest data gathered on Aurox live price page, the current price of Aurox is 1.2USD.
-The circulating supply of Aurox(URUS) is 484.66K URUS , giving it a market capitalization of $579.77K.
+According to the latest data gathered on Aurox live price page, the current price of Aurox is 1.087USD.
+The circulating supply of Aurox(URUS) is 484.66K URUS , giving it a market capitalization of $527.07K.

 The Aurox Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of URUS based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.